adobe/spectrum-web-components/packages/sidenav/sidenav-item.md

 ## Description

 An `<sp-sidenav-item>` stands as both a child item of an `<sp-sidenav>` element, as well as a parent for further subdivisions of that navigation.
-An `<sp-sidenav-item>` with further `<sp-sidenav-item>` children will count as a toggle for the visibility of this never level of navigation items, while also updating the parent `<sp-sidenav>` element to its value when selected.
+An `<sp-sidenav-item>` with further `<sp-sidenav-item>` children will count as a toggle for the visibility of this next level of navigation items, while also updating the parent `<sp-sidenav>` element to its value when selected.

 ### Usage